TRSTN4/br4nch/docs/functions/reset/paint/reset.paint.branch.md

 > >>> br4nch.reset.paint.branch(branch="MyBranch")
 > ```
 >
-> To reset the branch paint in multiple branches in the same function call, you can use a list for the `branch` argument.
+> To reset the branch paint for multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.reset.paint.branch(branch=["BranchOne", "BranchTwo"])